adam-26/react-dom-html/packages/react-dom-html/README.md

 #### Server render options

-Of course, you'll probably want to customize the `html` and include your application bundle.
+Of course, you'll probably want to customize the Html and include your application bundle.

 ##### html: The simple option